Make the most of your next trip to the Maritimes with this awesome guide to the best things to do in Halifax, Canada!

 Table of Contents

-- 1. Go on a Free Walking Tour of Halifax and the Waterfront Boardwalk
+- 1. Go on a Free Walking Tour of the City Along the Halifax Waterfront Boardwalk

-- 2. Spend Time in Canada’s Oldest and Largest Maritime Museum
+- 2. Spend Time in the Maritime Museum of the Atlantic, Canada’s Oldest and Largest Maritime Museum

 - 4. Stroll Through the Halifax Public Gardens